shortbloke/Arduino_SNMP_Manager/README.md

 - Poll more frequently, giving less time for the counter to have wrapped.
 But doing so increased the load on the SNMP agent device and the manager.
 - If the device supports them, then High Capacity (HC) 64bit counters can be used.
 Note SNMPv1 doesn't support COUNTER64, this is only available in SNMPv2 and later.
 - If the counter has wrapped, you could assert it has only wrapped once in the sample period.
-For the example for Bandwidth utilisation above we'd need to adjust the formula to correct compensation if we detecect it has wrapped.
+For the example for Bandwidth utilisation above we'd need to adjust the formula to correct compensation if we detect it has wrapped.
 To calculate the delta in traffic being measured with a COUNTER32 which has is an unsigned integer (maximum value: 4294967295) gives us: `(((4294967295 - lastInOctets) + inOctets) * 8)`

 ```cpp
 if (inOctets > lastInOctets)